Commissioner of Oaths

 - Declaration affirming parentage;

-- Election to change of name of child under the age of 12;
+- Application for change of name for child under 12;

 - Statutory declaration by an applicant to correct an error in registration;